 Daily Physical Activity

 Aerobic activity can also help burn off the cortisol with a simulated fight response.
 Choose something you can easily work into your schedule most days, and that you enjoy, otherwise it might promote more stress.

 Put comedy shows on your Netflix list and consider it part of your stress reduction plan.
 Anything that makes you truly laugh has the potential to reduce stress hormone levels.

 Supplying your body with the necessary vitamins and minerals to support hormonal balance and a healthy metabolism can promote adrenal health and lower cortisol levels.
 Some supplements are specifically formulated to reduce the effects caused by stress.
 But other supplements, like Nutrafol, work on the whole body with a focus on rejuvenating your hair.

 Exhausted people respond to stressors in their lives less effectively.
 Being well rested will make it easier to cope with daily life in a way that doesn’t tell your body it is time for flight or fight.

 Mindfulness is the newest take on meditation, and both are great for reducing stress levels.
 Focus on what is, rather than what could be.
 People are better able to assess the threat potential (stress) of a given situation.

-The only way to check cortisol levels is with a blood test.
-Learning if cortisol levels are too low or too high can help determine which of the lifestyle changes could be effective in counteracting the imbalance between hormones and hair loss.
+Your doctor can check cortisol levels with a blood or saliva test Learning if cortisol levels are too low or too high can help determine which of the lifestyle changes could be effective in counteracting the imbalance between hormones and hair loss.